isyiwang/cs106i/README.md

 ```
 git add FILES_HERE
 ```
 You don't necessarily have to add all your files + changes to a commit.
 Choose which files you'd like to save state for using this command.
+Or you can just add everything with 'git add .'

 ```
 git commit -m "YOUR COMMIT MESSAGE HERE"